jace-kline/thesis/thesis.md

 For our analysis of the Ghidra decompiler, we utilize the Ghidra scripting API to programmatically scrape and process information about the decompilation of target binary programs.
 The Ghidra scripting environment exposes its own collection of data structures and functions from which we obtain our information.
 Since the Ghidra scripting environment supports Python, we directly import and leverage our "flattened" IR (described in the previous section) and our DSL constructs to carry out the translation.

 The strategy employed for the Ghidra translation is similar to that of our DWARF translation algorithm described in the previous section.
-We utilize functions exposed by the Ghidra API to obtain particular information about functions, variables, data types, and associated addresses gathered during the decompilation.
+We utilize the Ghidra API to obtain particular information about functions, variables, data types, and associated addresses gathered during the decompilation.
+Of particular use to our translation logic is the *DecompInterface* object exposed by the Ghidra API.
+This interface supports decompiling functions one at a time.
+Information inferred by each function's decompilation is used to update Ghidra's internal representation of the program information.
+By decompiling each of the functions extracted from Ghidra's disassembly analysis, we attempt to form a complete decompiled interpretation of the entire input program.

 We use the same IR defined for the DWARF translation to accumulate flattened records corresponding to these program constructs in a database.
 From here, we run the same resolution algorithm on the IR constructs database to generate the root *ProgramInfo* object in our DSL.
 The Ghidra-specific translation logic is implemented in roughly 900 lines of Python code.

 ### Comparison of "Ground Truth" and Decompiler Program Information